Non-negative curvature and torus actions: Introduction

 \subsection{Organization}

-We have organized the paper in general so as to present the topological tools and results first, followed by their geometrical counterparts.
-In Section \ref{s2}, we describe the topological and geometrical tools we will need to prove Theorem A, Corollary B and Proposition D. In Section \ref{s3}, we prove a generalization of the Equivariant Cross-Sectioning Theorem of Orlik and Raymond and thereby obtain an Equivariant Classification Theorem.
-In Section \ref{s4}, we generalize results on torus manifolds of non-negative curvature to the class of almost non-negatively curved torus manifolds with non-negatively curved quotient spaces.
-In Section \ref{s5}, we find a general lower bound for the free rank of an action on an Alexandrov space with a lower curvature bound and also show that an almost maximal action is actually maximal in the presence of non-negative curvature.
-In Section \ref{s6}, we prove Theorem A. In Section \ref{s7}, we prove Corollary B and Proposition D.
+We have organized the paper in general so as to present the topological tools and results first, followed by their geometric counterparts.
+In Section \ref{s2}, we describe the topological and geometric tools we will need to prove Theorem \ref{t:thma}, Corollary \ref{corb} and Theorem \ref{MSRNN}.
+In Section \ref{s3}, we prove a generalization of the Equivariant Cross-Sectioning Theorem of Orlik and Raymond and thereby obtain an Equivariant Classification Theorem.
+In Section \ref{s4}, we generalize results on torus manifolds of non-negative curvature to the class of torus manifolds with non-negatively curved quotient spaces.
+This class comprehends almost non-negatively curved torus manifolds with non-negatively curved quotient spaces.
+In Section \ref{generallowerbound}, we find a general lower bound for the free rank of an action on an Alexandrov space with a lower curvature bound.
+In Section \ref{s:6}, we prove Theorem \ref{t:thma}.
+In Section \ref{s5}, we prove that an almost isotropy-maximal action of rank $\lfloor 2n/3\rfloor$ is isotropy-maximal, thus proving that Theorem \ref{t:thma}, Corollary \ref{corb}, and Theorem \ref{thmc} all extend to include $T^k$-actions, for $k=\lfloor 2n/3\rfloor$, that are almost isotropy-maximal.
+Finally, in Section \ref{s7}, we prove Corollary \ref{corb}, Theorem \ref{MSRNN}, and we present a significantly streamlined proof of the Maximal Symmetry Rank Conjecture for dimensions less than or equal to $6$.

-\begin{ack} Both authors would like to thank Fernando Galaz-Garc\'ia, Martin Kerin and Marco Radeschi for helpful conversations.
-Both authors would like to express their gratitude to Mark Walsh for his generous help with the figures.
-C. Escher would like to acknowledge partial support from the Oregon State University College of Science Scholar Fund.
-C. Searle would like to acknowledge partial support from a Wichita State University ARCs grant \#150353 and partial support from a Simons Foundation grant \#355508.
+\begin{ack} We thank Karsten Grove, Michael Wiemeler, Fred Wilhelm, Wolfgang Ziller and the referees for many helpful comments and suggestions for improvement.
+We are grateful to Mark Walsh for his generous help with the figures.
+C. Escher acknowledges partial support from the Oregon State University College of Science Scholar Fund and from the Simons Foundation (\#585481, C. Escher).
+C. Searle acknowledges partial support from a Wichita State University ARCs grant \#150353 and support from grants from the National Science Foundation (\#DMS-1611780 and \#DMS-1906404), as well as from the Simons Foundation (\#355508, C. Searle).
 This material is based in part upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester. \end{ack}